janko/rodauth-rails/README.md

 database usage (SQL expressions, database-agnostic date arithmetic, SQL function calls).

-If ActiveRecord is used in the application, Sequel will automatically reuse ActiveRecord's database connection.
-This means that, from the usage perspective, Sequel can be considered just as an implementation detail.
+If ActiveRecord is used in the application, the `rodauth:install` generator will have automatically set up Sequel with the [sequel-activerecord-adapter] gem.
+This gem configures Sequel to reuse the existing ActiveRecord connection for its database interaction.

+This means that, from the usage perspective, Sequel can be considered just as an implementation detail of Rodauth.

 ## Configuring